 EYFS/Key Stage 1

 In English we will be focusing on phonic work following our ‘Read, Write, Inc scheme’.
 Children will also have a weekly ‘Spelling, Punctuation and Grammar’ lesson.
 Every Friday we use ‘The Power of reading’ project and study books.
 Our follow up to the book involves us writing in different genres and developing our early comprehension skills.
-Our fiction topics for this term are fairy stories and classic contemporary fiction.
-Within our non- fiction focus we will learn about letters and information texts.
-We will also study poems on a theme eg. ‘The Sea’ and traditional poems.
+Our fiction topics for this term are stories in familiar settings and stories involving fantasy.
+Within our non- fiction focus we will learn about labels, lists, signs and posters and information texts.
+We will also study silly poems and list poems.

 The school uses the ‘Read, Write, Inc’ scheme to support the teaching of phonics.
 Our aim is to develop the children’s phonological awareness, ability to segment and blend words and read tricky words on sight in order to become fluent readers.
 Daily phonic sessions are delivered in the Reception and Key Stage one class.
 Teachers use a range of both practical and online resources to promote pupil engagement.